amqphub/equipage/README.md

 ## Content outline

- - Primary examples (in the root dir)
+ - Basic examples (in the root dir or 'basic')
    - connect
    - send
    - receive